 How many experiments can we make?

-A maximum of three from each registered school class or club will be flown, but if the launches are oversubscribed we unfortunately may need to reduce this to one per class/club.
+We anticipate to fly between 1 – 3 experiments from each school.
+If the launch is oversubscribed we unfortunately may need to fly just 1 from each school/club.
+However, feel free to send more and we will try to fly them if possible.
+You must ensure to clearly identify the prioritisation of your experiments so that we know which to launch in the event that we cannot fly them all.
 There is no limit to the number of class/clubs that can register from each school but each should be individually registered by a different member of staff to enable us to track everything properly.

 Who is doing this?
 Why?

 This project is being run by STEM ambassadors from Thales Alenia Space and is supported by Thales UK.